8 Great Places to Celebrate Sunsets in Florida

 By Lisa M. Moten

 Nothing beats the sight of a spectacular sunset in the Sunshine State.
 Florida's southwest coast beaches, of course, have front-row seating for nightly sunset-inspired rituals, though any place with an unimpeded westward view will do.
 It’s all a bit primal, this practice of worshipping the sun, but rarely does it disappoint.
-Just be careful when viewing, particularly with cameras, and do not stare directly into the sun.
+Just be careful when viewing, particularly with cameras, and don't stare directly into the sun.
 Remember, sunglasses give only partial protection from the sun’s rays.

 Schooners Last Local Beach Club, Panama City Beach